hardwarehacklab/hardwarehacklab.github.io/app/_projects/range-3.md

 “Incremental improvements made my learning process so much easier.
 My early installations were on a much smaller scale.
 The different versions require very different approaches, and I was only able to learn how to power Range 3 because I was building off knowledge I had from my earlier work.”

 Range 3 is intended as a democratic artwork and a potentially engaging teaching tool.
 Going forward, Dutcher intends to use it in workshops on creative technology.
-Also, as one of the organizers of the Hardware Hack Lab, and you can find him in the <a target="_blank" rel="noopener noreferrer" href="https://hardwarehacklab.io/join/">public lab events on many Wednesdays</a>.
+Also, as one of the organizers of the Hardware Hack Lab, and you can find him in the <a href="/join/">public lab events on many Wednesdays</a>.